j03m/machine-learning-intuitions/perceptron/math-for-machine-learning-1.md

 the mechanics of partial derivatives and matrix transformations.

-However, in order to really progress in the field and to be able to digest and more importantly, debug some of the issues that arise in the field and an understanding of the math is important.
+However, in order to really progress in the field and to be able to digest and more importantly, debug some of the issues that arise in the field an understanding of the math is important.

 Notably, this will cover the math from the MLP chapter.
 As we encounter new concepts